aml-org/aml-spec/dialects.md

 The above example showcases a child property mapping that overrides a parent property mapping.

-Both the child and parent node define the `myProperty` property mapping, each mapping to `http://myexternal.org#childProperty` and `http://myexternal.org#parentProperty` respectfully.
+Both the child and parent node define the `myProperty` property mapping, each mapping to `http://myexternal.org#childProperty` and `http://myexternal.org#parentProperty` respectively.
 As seen in the parsed node the `http://myexternal.org#childProperty` overrides the `http://myexternal.org#parentProperty` because both share the same `myProperty` property mapping name.